Revisiting NLO QCD corrections to total inclusive J/psi and Upsilon photoproduction cross sections in lepton-proton collisions: Conclusions

 Like for other charmonium production processes~\cite{Mangano:1996kg,Feng:2015cba,Lansberg:2020ejc}, we have observed the appearance at NLO of negative total cross section which we attribute to an oversubtraction of collinear divergences into the PDF via AP-CT in the $\msbar$ scheme.
-We applied the $\hat \mu_F$ {prescription} proposed in \cite{Lansberg:2020ejc}, {which up to NLO corresponds to a resummation of such collinear divergences in High-Energy Factorisation (HEF)~\cite{NLO-DL-etaQ}}.
-Expressing this integrated cross section in terms of scaling functions exhibiting its explicit $\mu_R$ and $\mu_F$ scale dependencies, we have found that, for $z<0.9$, {the optimal factorisation scale is} $\hat \mu_F={0.86} M_\Q$ which falls well within the usual ranges of used values. {Like} for $\eta_c$ hadroproduction, such a factorisation scale prescription indeed allows {one} to avoid negative NLO cross sections, but it of course in turn prevents one from studying the corresponding factorisation-scale uncertainties.
+We applied the $\hat \mu_F$ {prescription} proposed in \cite{Lansberg:2020ejc}, {which up to NLO corresponds to a resummation of such collinear divergences in High-Energy Factorisation (HEF)~\cite{Lansberg:2021vie}}.
+Expressing this integrated cross section in terms of scaling functions exhibiting its explicit $\mu_R$ and $\mu_F$ scale dependencies, we have found that, for $z<0.9$, {the optimal factorisation scale is} $\hat \mu_F={0.86} M_\Q$ which falls well within the usual ranges of used values. {Like} for $\eta_c$ hadroproduction, such a factorisation-scale prescription indeed allows one to avoid negative NLO cross sections, but it apparently prevents one from studying the corresponding factorisation-scale uncertainties.
+We have thus elaborated on two approaches to study such scale uncertainties when one scale is fixed by a physical argument.
+We were not aware of such ideas before and these clearly deserve dedicated studies in the future.

-We have seen that the NLO $\mu_R$ uncertainties {get} reduced compared to the LO ones but slightly increase around 50~GeV, because of {rather large} (negative\footnote{{Let us stress that unless $\mu_R$ is taken very small with a large $\alpha_s(\mu_R)$, these negative contributions are not problematic, unlike the oversubtraction by the AP-CT.}}) interferences between the one-loop and Born amplitudes. {As aforementioned, these "virtual+soft" contributions are significantly more negative than for open heavy-flavour production.
+We have seen that the NLO $\mu_R$ uncertainties {get} reduced compared to the LO ones but slightly increase around 50~GeV, because of {rather large} (negative\footnote{{Let us stress that unless $\mu_R$ is taken very small with a large $\alpha_s(\mu_R)$, these negative contributions are not problematic, unlike the oversubtraction by the AP-CT.}}) interferences between the one-loop and Born amplitudes.
+As mentioned before, these "virtual+soft" contributions are significantly more negative than for open heavy-flavour production.
 While Kr\"amer suggested that the difference could stem from the static limit ($\mathbf{p}\simeq 0$) specific to the non-relativistic quarkonia, from which one easily departs when gluon exchanges occur, it will certainly be very instructive to have NNLO computations to see whether such one-loop amplitudes squared would bring the cross section back up close to the LO one or whether the interference between the two-loop and the Born amplitudes and between the real-virtual and the real amplitudes would be also negative and large.
-In any case, it is reasonable to expect a further reduction of the $\mu_R$ uncertainties compared to the NLO results.}